PACRA Maintains Rating of Bank AL Habib Limited | TFC VI | Dec-17

 The rating reflects the bank's sustained performance, exceptional asset quality, satisfactory financial profile and healthy liquidity.
 The bank has solidified its relative positioning in the universe of large sized banks by improving its market share in terms of deposit base and advances book.
-The bank continued with its strategy for outreach expansion - adding significant branches every year – resulting in an uptick in cost-to-total net revenue.
+The bank continued with its strategy for outreach expansion - adding significant branches every year – resulting in marginal uptick in cost-to-total net revenue.
 The benefits are expected to unfold in coming days.
 The strength of the bank is reflected in the high proportion of retail deposits in the total.
 Hence, concentration is low and risk is reduced.
 The bank has gradually gained higher market share in deposits.
-Trade finance is the bank's hallmark, yet the bank is building alternative revenue streams, while exploring opportunities in CPEC related projects.
+Trade finance is the bank's hallmark.
 The rating draws comfort from the bank's experienced management team, prudent risk management policies and deep rooted relationship with clients - borrowers as well as depositors.
 The bank has issued additional Tier-I and Tier-II instruments, augmenting the bank's CAR and providing room for growth.
-The bank's CET-I stands at 8.65% as at end Sep-19 (end Dec-18: 9.04%), and Total CAR improved to 14.71% as at end Sep-19 (end Dec-18: 13.425%).
+The bank's CET-I improved to 9.967% as at end Sep-19 (end Dec-18: 9.04%), and Total CAR improved to 14.71% as at end Sep-19 (end Dec-18: 13.425%).

 The rating is dependent on the bank's sustained risk profile.
 In the wake of heightened competition, profitable growth is a challenge while retaining the relative positioning in the industry.
 The equity base of the bank and CAR are satisfactory and may continually be enhanced in view of the expected growth in loans.

-BAHL, incorporated in Oct 1991, operates with a network of 701 branches /sub-branches, including 62 Islamic banking branches at end-Sep18.
-BAHL has secured 6% share in banking industry's customer deposits.
+BAHL, incorporated in Oct 1991, operates with a network of 747 branches /sub-branches, including 78 Islamic banking branches at end-Sep-19.
+BAHL has secured 6.1% share in banking industry's customer deposits.
 The sponsors of BAHL are members of the Habib family - one of the oldest and most distinguished names in Pakistan's banking sector.

 BAHL's ten-member BoD includes representatives of Habib family and independent members.
-Mr Mansoor Ali Khan, the bank's CEO, has been associated with the bank for over twenty years.
+Mr Mansoor Ali Khan, the bank's CEO, has been associated with the bank for almost 25 years.
 He is backed by a team of experienced professionals, most of whom have long association with the bank.